 In Singapore, penalties apply to any person guilty of an offence under the WSH Act.
 Specific penalties are provided in specific sections and apply only to certain contraventions.
-However, where specific penalties are not provided, the general penalties pursuant to s50 of the WSH Act are:
+However, where specific penalties are not provided, the general penalties2 are:

-Natural person Fine not exceeding \$200,000 or to imprisonment for a term not exceeding 2 years or to both Body corporate Fine not exceeding \$500,000
+Natural person Fine not exceeding \$200,000 or imprisonment for a term not exceeding 2 years or both Body corporate Fine not exceeding \$500,000